ngergs/crossplane-rs-unofficial/example/README.md

 ## Minikube example

+The [run.sh] script executes the following steps to deploy a minimalistic crossplane setup using this composite function into a local [minikube](https://minikube.sigs.k8s.io/).
+All images are build and 'pushed' locally, no credentials for an external oci-registry are required.

-The [run.sh] script executes the following steps.
-It has retries for some steps build-in to e.g. wait for certain Kubernetes CRD to be available:
+It has retries for some steps build-in to e.g. wait for certain Kubernetes CRD to be available.
+If you are done you can stop minikube via `minikube delete`:

 - Builds the example rust composite function into a Docker image
 - Start a [minikube](https://minikube.sigs.k8s.io/) local Kubernetes cluster